pchandle/vscode-ec-language-extension/docs/protocol-design-requirements.md

 - `modes`: ordered array; concatenation order drives downstream ordering.
   - Each mode instance:
     - `modeTemplate`: references a mode template name in the `.pdd`.
+    - `collaborationLabel`: freeform label displayed in the editor alongside the template.
     - `topics`: ordered array (order defined by the mode template).
       - Each topic item:
         - `name`: label used in the exported `.pspec`.